There’s so much to discover this month at the Hawke Centre with another impressive line-up of speakers and exhibitions.

-Be sure to check out our Community Events page – this month there are many events organised as part of the SA Refugee Week.
-As always our back-catalogue via our ‘Relive our Events’ page gives you the opportunity to catch up on any events you missed or want to revisit.
+Looking for opportunities to make a difference?
+Be sure to check out our Community Events page.
+As always the majority of our past events are available as podcasts or videos via our ‘Relive our Events’ page, and gives you the opportunity to catch up on any events you missed or want to revisit.

 I look forward to seeing you at a Hawke Centre event soon!